 In October 2007, pursuant to a private placement under Regulation S of the Securities Act of 1933, as amended, the Company sold 104,000 shares of its common stock at \$2.50 per share for aggregate proceeds of \$260,000.
 The Company also entered into a Registration Rights Agreement, pursuant to which it agreed that as soon as practicable from the Offering Termination Date, as defined in the Registration Rights Agreement, it would file a registration statement with the SEC covering the resale of the shares of the Company's common stock that are issuable pursuant to this private placement.
-There are no stipulated damages outlined in the Registration Rights Agreement for failure to file within the agreed upon time frame.
-Under such agreement, the holder is entitled to exercise all rights granted by law, including recovery of damages under this agreement.
+There are no stipulated damages outlined in the Registration Rights Agreement, the holder is entitled to exercise all rights granted by law, including recovery of damages under this agreement.